Towards a theory of machine learning: Introduction

 \section{Introduction}

 Despite of many attempts \cite{Saxe,Choromanska, Kadmon,Advani, LinTegmarkRolnick, Bottleneck2} the effectiveness of deep learning has so far no clear explanation.
 This is rather surprising given that a neural network is a very simple and a well-defined mathematical object \cite{Galushkin, Schmidhuber, Haykin}.
 What makes it difficult to analyze is that the deep neural networks are typically described with a very large number of parameters, e.g. weight matrix, bias vector, training data, etc. For such systems most of the analytical techniques are not very useful and one must rely on numerics.
 The situation is very similar to what happens in physics.
 Physical systems (both classical and quantum) can often be solved exactly when the number of degrees of freedom is small, but the problem becomes intractable when the number of degrees of freedom is large.
 Fortunately, there is a set of ideas which proved very useful for analyzing physical systems with many degrees of freedom.
 It is statistical mechanics.
 The main point of the present paper is to apply the methods of statistical mechanics to machine learning.
+Note that the idea of using statistical methods to study artificial neural networks is not new and goes back to the works of Hopfield \cite{Hopfield, Hopfield2} (see Ref. \cite{Carleo:2019ptp} for a recent review of statistical methods used in machine learning as well as applications of machine learning methods in physics), but in this paper we shall take one step further and develop both equilibrium and non-equilibrium thermodynamic descriptions of neural networks.
 In the remainder of this section, we will summarize the main results as it might help the reader to navigate through the paper.

 In Sec. \ref{sec:septuple} we set the stage by defining a neural septuple (i.e. state vector, input/output projection operators, weight matrix, bias vector, activation map and loss function).
 The septuple is not equivalent to the standard neural architecture used in machine learning, but it does include such systems as a special limit.
 There are three main motivations to define these more general structures.
 First of all, we want to develop a unified treatment of different types of learning algorithms, i.e. supervised, unsupervised, etc. Secondly, we want the very structure of hidden layers to be a dynamical variable in addition to the weight matrices and bias vectors.
 And finally, we want to have a theoretical framework which is suitable for a statistical description.